-Nursing home residents with advanced cognitive impairment who undergo multiple hospitalizationsJuly 16th, 2013 in Health /
+Nursing home residents with advanced cognitive impairment who undergo multiple hospitalizationsJuly 16, 2013 in Medicine & Health / Health

 "Multiple hospitalizations for complications from a terminal illness may be burdensome for elderly patients and reflect poor quality care," write Joan M. Teno, M.D., M.S., of the Warren Alpert School of Medicine of Brown University, Providence, R.I., and colleagues in the current JAMA issue, who conducted a study to examine whether the occurrence of multiple hospitalizations for the complications of infections or dehydration was associated with survival.